LD4P/arm/README.md

 Structure of the Repository
 --------------

-The core ontology and the three modularized ontologies are each housed in their own top-level directory, which includes the OWL ontology files, associated vocabularies, human-readable documentation, and SHACL validation profiles (in progress).
-Also at the top level of the directory tree are the narrative modeling recommendations and the SHACL application profiles.
+The core ontology and the three modularized ontologies are each housed in their own top-level directory, which contains the OWL ontology files, associated vocabularies, human-readable documentation, and SHACL validation profiles (in progress).
+Also at the top level of the directory tree are the modeling recommendations and the SHACL application profiles.

 Versioning
 -----------